 Query Builder Overview

 3. Broadway, click on the QB button in the DbCommand actor in order to open the Query Builder.

-1. DB Interface Explorer, by selecting the DB Interface Explorer icon in the Activity Bar on the side of Web Studio.
+1. Interface Explorer - select the Interface Explorer icon in the Activity Bar on the left side of Web Studio, and choose the relevant interface.
+Clicking the DB icon to the right of the chosen interface, opens the Query Builder.
 Read here for more explanations.

 Note: You can query several data source interfaces simultaneously.
 A new Query Builder tab opens for each interface.
 The name of the interface is stated in the name tab.

 2. Graphit window, click Query Builder icon in either the SQL or the SQL non-prepared node type.
-A popup opens, where you can build the query and test it.
+A pop-up window opens, where you should choose the Interface you wish to query, build the query and test it.
 Upon closing, the SQL statement is populated into the Graphit node.

 3. Broadway, click the QB icon in the DbCommand actor.
-A popup opens, where you can build the query and test it.
+A pop-up window opens, where you should choose the Interface you wish to query, build the query and test it.
 Upon closing, the SQL is populated into the actor.

+Query Builder Overview